NetLogo/Time-Extension/README.md

 **ts-has-repeat-of-time?**
 *ts-has-repeat-of-time? logotimeries logotime*

-Reports whether logotime appears more than once in logotimeseries.
+Reports whether *logotime* appears more than once in *logotimeseries*.

 ---------------------------------------